-There’s plenty of cute beach towns to enjoy before digging your toes in the sand, and then enjoy the sweet sound of the ocean waves and the seagulls nearby.
+Thanks to the plethora of attractive beach towns to enjoy while digging your toes in the sand, it only gets better.
 Heading to the beach is one of the best things to do in South Carolina, so we’re breaking down the best South Carolina beaches for you to enjoy.

 The Best Beaches in South Carolina

 You can’t go wrong on Pawley’s Island, an off-the-beaten-track favorite that keeps families coming back year after year.
-The island has all the attractions of a more significant beach destination, without the crowds.
-Catch your own dinner in Pawley’s Island Creek or enjoy the quieter boardwalk options that fill this island resort.
+The island has all the more significant beach destination attractions without the crowds.
+Catch your dinner in Pawley’s Island Creek or enjoy the quieter boardwalk options that fill this island resort.

 Folly Beach is the best choice for outdoor sports enthusiasts looking for a beach vacation and is also one of the best family beaches in South Carolina.
-Within easy reach from Charleston lies a pristine fishing pier, as well as an open beachfront ready for kayaking, paddle boarding, and surfing.
+Within easy reach from Charleston lies a new fishing pier and an open beachfront ready for kayaking, paddle boarding, and surfing.

 You don’t need to get your heart rate up to enjoy your time on this slice of beachfront paradise.
 The long, open beachfront is perfect for simplistic surf-front strolls.
 Folly Beach Country Park is known for its marine wildlife spotting, and one quick boat trip can have vacationers getting up close and personal with some fishy friends.